Average Joe’s Bio

 MOST IMPORTANT RELATIONSHIP

 Ok, I got the bad word out-of-the-way.
 That is for those who think if you say you are a ‘Christian’ you must be perfect.
 I’d rather ‘offend’ and get it over with to those who already have it all together.
-Whom I do not want to chase away and never return is somebody turned off immediately that this may be some religious blog.
+Frankly, if my Dad’s quote offended you, this may not be the place for you.
+While I try to be p.c., it doesn’t always come out that way and I believe sarcasm at times is a good way to get a point across.
+So go to some other place if you require hearing only words from the voice of an angel.
+Whom I do not want to chase away & never return is somebody turned off immediately that this may be some religious blog.
 I also would hate to chase away anyone who has been hurt by church people.
 I was, and it took many years to get over bitterness from some of them.
+So please hang around for healing.

 Since then we’ve had quite a ride together.
 I’d love to tell you all the riches of the world, perfect health, and pure holiness and perfection has dominated since.
 That is not earth reality.
 It is a reality though to me that as I surrender willingly my freewill to let him guide, things go a lot better than when I don’t, at least in my dealing with everyday life.

-I am a fault filled individual, and those who have seen me in the work world might even say, you’re a Christian, wow.
+Lastly, I am a fault filled individual, and a few people who have seen me at my worst moments in the work world might even say, ‘you’re a Christian, wow’.
 This is my coming out of the closet place.
 Few will admit that, and I can hear the “should’s” from the judges.
 Thankfully, the One that matters says He loves me as I am, and has said, go help those like you that need encouragement to fight fears and deal with the doubts planted by the taker.
 Show them how to stand firm when being bitten in the back.
 Yet handle it with grace and love since you average Joe have done it both wrong and right enough times.
 Certainly, by now you know how to do it right occasionally, and have the principles you have learned to apply the hard way from My word experientially.
+And if you notice, there are no donation buttons or ads on this web-page, God has given to me freely so that I can give out freely.(Matthew 10:8) He said Go and be an example and do it boldly, Avg Joe!

 I hope you’ll stop by regularly and will start a journey together with this Average Joe to find a balance that brings internal peace.
 Let us fight off the thoughts that lead to bitterness.
 Let’s do what we can to make our world a little better each day.
 I know I will not always wright without mistakes or even be totally correct.
 But I know if you are here, it is for a reason, just as I know this call to share my heart is far beyond anything of my own doing.